sutta » mn » Majjhima Nikāya 22

 so loko so attā, so pecca bhavissāmi nicco dhuvo sassato avipariṇāmadhammo, sassatisamaṁ tatheva ṭhassāmīti—

 ‘The cosmos and the self are one and the same.
-After death I will be permanent, everlasting, eternal, imperishable, and will last forever and ever.’
+After death I will be that, permanent, everlasting, eternal, imperishable, and will last forever and ever.’

 tampi ‘etaṁ mama, esohamasmi, eso me attā’ti samanupassati.